liangk/fullstack-auth-boilerplate/docs/astro-docs/src/content/api-reference.md

 # API Reference

-Complete reference for all API endpoints in the Fullstack Auth Boilerplate.
+Complete reference for all API endpoints in the StackInsight Auth Lite.

 ## Base URL